Malcolm Blight: Media career

-In 2006 Blight appeared in a Toyota Legendary Moment ad recreating his goal after the siren against Carlton.
+In 2006, Blight appeared in a Toyota Legendary Moment ad recreating his goal after the siren against Carlton.

 He also wrote football-related articles for the Sunday Mail.

 Blight is known for his dislike of the practice of players using grubber kicks when attempting to score a goal, due to the lack of control and unpredictability of the bounce.

-He is currently the cohost of Sportsday SA on FIVEaa in Adelaide with David Wildy.
+With David Wildy, he is currently the co-host of Sportsday SA on FIVEaa in Adelaide.